 We in the Continuing Church of God do believe in the Father, the Son, and the Holy Spirit.
 However, unlike the Roman Catholic, Orthodox, and Protestant churches, we in the Continuing Church of God do not accept that God is a trinity as they define it (which was a concept not fully accepted by them until the late fourth century--this is easily provable, please see Did the True Church Ever Teach a Trinity?), but believe that both the Bible and early Christian history prove that the original Christian church held a binitarian view with a different type of threeness that most grasp today.
 Thus, the true COGs also disagree with unitarian groups, like the Jehovah's Witnesses.

 Like the Roman Catholic and Eastern Orthodox Churches we in the COG claim to have the teachings of the original apostolic church.
-Unlike the Roman Catholic and Eastern Orthodox Churches, we can document how those groups changed many of those teachings while we, like the original Nazarene Christians, retained them.
+Unlike the Roman Catholic and Eastern Orthodox Churches, we can document how those groups changed many of those teachings while we, like the original Nazarene Christians, retained them (see also Continuing History of the Church of God).
 Some of this is documented in the articles Which Is Faithful: The Roman Catholic Church or the Church of God?, Nazarene Christianity: Were the Original Christians Nazarenes?, and Some Similarities and Differences Between the Eastern Orthodox Church and the Church of God.

 Similar to, but not the same as the Eastern Orthodox, although there were early Christians in Rome (and elsewhere) we do not trace the main early Christian church through Rome, but mainly through Asia Minor (please see the article Location of the Early Church: Another Look at Ephesus, Smyrna, and Rome).
 Also like the Eastern Orthodox, we in the Continuing Church of God believe that God intends to save most of humankind, that there is no purgatory, and that the Baptist concept of being born-again is somewhat in error.
 An article of related interest may be Some Similarities and Differences Between the Eastern Orthodox Church and the Church of God.